 + PRO: High-quality education

 Ireland ranks third in Europe in terms of education quality and access.
-The country’s schools consistently perform well in international assessments, particularly reading.
+The country’s schools consistently perform well in international assessments, particularly in reading.

 - CON: Competitive admissions

 Admissions to popular schools can be highly competitive.
-When applying, it’s essential to consider the school’s reputation, curriculum and proximity to home.
+When applying, it’s essential to consider the school’s reputation, curriculum, and proximity to home.

 + PRO: Strong public school system